Enjoying CSVMusic? Buy me a coffee

 Important Notes

-- Keep all files in the extracted folder together
+- Keep all files in the extracted folder together.

-- The app includes:
+- The packaged app includes:

 ffmpegyt-dlp

-Supported Sources (via TuneMyMusic)
+Supported Sources

 - Spotify